Suffering Persistent Flare-Ups?Before Suffering Persistent Flare-Ups?After

 Bumps Small red bumps and pus-filled spots are common symptoms of rosacea and often resemble acne.
 However, unlike acne, rosacea does not involve blackheads or whiteheads, which are typically present in acne, making it a distinct condition despite its similar appearance

-Blood vessels often become prominent and visible on the nose and cheeks.
+Blood Vessels Blood vessels often become prominent and visible on the nose and cheeks.
 This happens as small vessels under the skin dilate over time, creating a web-like appearance of redness that becomes more noticeable with repeated episodes of facial flushing and inflammation

 Sensitivity Sensitivity is a common issue as the skin often reacts negatively to certain products or environmental factors, making it prone to irritation.
 This increased sensitivity can significantly limit their choice of cosmetics and makeup, as many products can exacerbate symptoms like redness and inflammation, requiring the use of specialised, gentle formulas designed for sensitive skin